 Other places where you might be needed are local boards or committees that are looking for reliable professionals.

 Show your face at local community events to make sure as many potential customers as possible know who you are.
-Bonus: the conversation could turn toward getting a mortgage any time, so have your elevator pitch ready.
+Bonus: The conversation could turn toward getting a mortgage at any time, so have your elevator pitch ready.

-One or two emails a month, jammed packed with information people actually care about and solidifies your expertise as a lender.
-And don’t forget to acknowledge special events like birthdays, anniversaries and mortgage closed dates for your past clients.
-This is a powerful way to reconnect and keep yourself top of mind in the industry.
+One or two emails a month, packed with information people actually care about, solidifies your expertise as a lender.
+And don’t forget to acknowledge special events like birthdays, anniversaries, and mortgage close dates for your past clients.
+This is a powerful way to reconnect and stay top of mind in the industry.

 Paid ads can also include TV, newspaper, and other types of print ads, which may be a smart move depending on the demographic you’re trying to reach.